 Academic writing refers to the distinct forms of writing practiced at the university level: e.g. essays, critical articles, literature reviews, or reports.
 Common to many forms of academic writing are:

 - the presence of a thesis statement or hypothesis

 - a fairly formal but clear style

 - sound arguments supported by credible evidence, such as data and/or references to other works.

 The resources on this page help new and returning students learn more about general expectations for academic writing.

 - Video: Term Paper?
 How the Student Learning Commons Can Help!

 - Top 10 Things to Know About University Writing

 - Materials for First-Year Writers – Dartmouth Institute for Writing and Rhetoric

-- The Writing Process and Advice on Academic Writing – University of Toronto
+- The Writing Process and Advice on Academic Writing (click on navigation menu for advice in specific areas of writing) – University of Toronto

 - Writing Process and Structure – University of Madison-Wisconsin